 Yes.
-But I'd like you to spend more time on our web site first.
+But I’d like you to spend more time on our website first.
 View our video clip.
 Call our references.
-Read our reviews on Wedding Wire and The Knot.
+Read our reviews on Wedding Wire.
 Read our blog for helpful planning advice.
-If you're getting married, make sure your fiance sees our site, too.
-Then, when you're ready to make your buying decision, call us for a face-to-face professional entertainment evaluation.
+If you’re getting married, make sure your fiancée sees our site, too.
+Then, when you’re ready to make your buying decision, call us for a face-to-face professional entertainment evaluation.

 We don’t.
 If you want a low-price one-size-fits-all DJ for a few hours of dancing, our friends at Craigslist have hundreds of them.
 By contrast, Fourth Estate Audio’s clients want a night of special memories, and an entertainment professional who can guide them through the maze of planning the perfect event with no stress.
 That’s why we book a 6-hour minimum, to ensure a smooth evening from start to finish.
 Remember, if your DJ is bad, he’s the only thing your guests will remember about your party, and the rest of your careful planning will all be wasted.

 Nothing, with two exceptions.
 If you require your Chicago DJ’s equipment to be completely set up, and ready to play the first note of music, more than 60 minutes before his scheduled starting time, we charge an extra $100.
 Also, if we’re required to carry all of our heavy equipment up and down a flight of stairs, we charge an extra $100.
 All of our basic service fees assume either ground level or elevator access.